 Like the T-test, ANOVA (analysis of variance) is a way of testing the differences between groups to see if they’re statistically significant.
 However, ANOVA allows you to compare three or more groups rather than just two.

 Cluster analysis is a way of processing datasets by identifying how closely related the individual data points are.
-Using cluster analysis, you can identify whether there are defined groups (clusters) within a large pool of data, or if the data is quite evenly spread out.
+Using cluster analysis, you can identify whether there are defined groups (clusters) within a large pool of data, or if the data is continuously and evenly spread out.

 Cluster analysis comes in a few different forms, depending on the type of data you have and what you’re looking to find out.
-It can be used in an exploratory way, such as discovering clusters in survey data around demographic trends or preferences, or to confirm and clarify existing hypotheses.
-It’s one of the more popular statistical techniques in market research, since it can be used to uncover market segments and customer groups.
+It can be used in an exploratory way, such as discovering clusters in survey data around demographic trends or preferences, or to confirm and clarify an existing alternative or null hypothesis.

 Factor analysis is a way to reduce the complexity of your research findings by trading a large number of initial variables for a smaller number of deeper, underlying ones.
 In performing factor analysis, you uncover “hidden” factors that explain variance (difference from the average) in your findings.

-Because it delves deep into the causality behind your data, it’s also a form of research in its own right, as it gives you access to drivers of results that can’t be directly measured.
+Because it delves deep into the causality behind your data, factor analysis is also a form of research in its own right, as it gives you access to drivers of results that can’t be directly measured.